Christian Rehab Centers Near Me for Alcohol and Drug Addiction Treatment

 - Group, family, and individual counseling and therapy sessions

 A Christian-based addiction treatment program will also likely include prayer, religious or Bible study, and spiritual guidance and support.
 Christianity holds that the group is vitally important.
-As addiction can cause isolation from family, peers, and the church, a Christian-based addiction treatment program will commonly work to strengthen these bonds.
+As addiction can cause isolation from family, peers, and the church, a Christian rehab program will commonly work to strengthen these bonds.
 It also relies heavily on fellowship and methods of improving a person’s self-discipline in order to integrate them back into the faith and the spiritual collective.

-The Positive Effects of Christian Substance Abuse Treatment
+The Positive Effects of Christian Faith Based Substance Abuse Rehab

 High levels of spirituality and religious faith in people who are in recovery can promote many different positive health benefits, the journal Alcohol Treatment Quarterly publishes.
 These include: